 WARNING: Avoid oversizing the bioprosthesis.
 Oversizing may cause bioprosthesis damage or localized mechanical stresses, which may in turn injure the heart or result in leaflet tissue failure, stent distortion and regurgitation.

 11.3 Handling and Preparation Instructions

 WARNING: Check expiration date on packaging before use.
 Do not use product if expiration date has passed.
-This may result in compromised sterility.

 WARNING: Do not open foil pouch into sterile field, the foil pouch is a protective cover only.
-The outer surface of the outer tray is not sterile and may compromise the sterile field.
-The innermost package tray is sterile and may be introduced into the sterile field.
+The innermost package tray may be introduced into the sterile field.